Skip to main content

 Best time: 5–8pm to avoid evening crowds, or after midnight once families have left.

+Do I have to visit the Calle del Infierno?
 Not at all.
-Many visitors (especially adults without children) come to the feria only for the casetas, the horses, and the festive atmosphere.
-The rides are mainly for families and teenagers.
-If you are not into fairground attractions, you can easily skip this area and stay in the caseta zone.
+Many adults come only for the casetas, horses, and festive atmosphere.
+The rides are mainly for families and teenagers — you can skip the area entirely and stay in the caseta zone.

 Getting to the feria